 If you decide to take part in the study and then change your mind you can withdraw by emailing Dr Julie Ayre (Julie.ayre@sydney.edy.au).
 After all data has been collected and results are analysed your data can no longer be withdrawn.

 If you choose to withdraw, we will not collect any more information from you.
 Please let us know at the time you withdraw what you would like us to do with information we have collected about you up to that point.

-Focus groups: If you decide to withdraw from the focus group, you may leave the Zoom session at any time.
-However, we are not able to remove your individual data from the audio recording.

 Are there any risks or costs?